Provides a range of services to children, young people, adults and older people.

 Who we care for

-There no age restrictions for people for people with chronic and complex health conditions.
+There no age restrictions for people;

 The following services have age restrictions;

 - Child and Family Health Nursing is for babies and children aged 0-5 years

 - Speech Pathology is for babies and children aged 0-7 years

 - Occupational Therapy services is for babies and children aged 0-7 years

 - Hearing testing is for children aged 3-12 years

 Mt Druitt Community Health staff work in partnership with schools, General Practitioners, hospitals, non-government agencies and other organisations to provide care at the Community Health Centre, in people’s homes or in other venues, such as Early Childhood (Baby Health) Centres and Aged Day Centres.

 We also specialise in health promotion, prevention and early detection to assessment, treatment and continuing care.

 Services for people with chronic and complex health conditions include;